mdibl/scrnaseq_course_2024/docs/index.md

 | **Other academic/non-profit** | USD $450 |
 | **Industry/for-profit**     | USD $650   |

+!!! note
-> The tuition includes all meals and housing.
+    The tuition includes all meals and housing.

 ---